RonaldAllanRivera/aws_ecommerce/README.md

 These are for local development only and must be changed for any shared or deployed environment.

 Filament's default panel path is `/admin` per service.
+In the Docker-based local environment, the Catalog admin panel is available at `http://localhost:8080/catalog/admin` behind Nginx.

 ---